nishanttotla/hugo-blog-skeleton/content/blog/playing-with-keybase-io.md

 ### A Primer on PGP/GPG encryption
 Pretty Good Privacy (PGP) was a program created to encrypt/decrypt data back in 1991, and was later incorporated into a company that is now owned by Symantec.
 Later, an open standard called OpenPGP was created, which contained the formats for keys, encrypted messages, and message signatures defined by PGP.
 Thus, any other software that implemented the OpenPGP standard could interact with PGP.
 The GNU Privacy Guard (GPG) is one such implementation.
 It's open source, part of the GNU project, and has become standard software, powering a huge chunk of encryption on the web.

 The way these work is that you first generate a public and private key using a program on your computer.
 As the names suggest, the private key is a secret, while the public key can be made available publicly.
 When someone wants to send a message, they encrypt it using your public key.
-This is equivalent to a mathemtical operation that's computationally very hard to reverse, unless you have the corresponding private key.
+This is equivalent to a mathematical operation that's computationally very hard to reverse, unless you have the corresponding private key.
 On the other hand, you can use your private key to "sign" a message, which can only be decrypted using your public key.
-This is useful to prove that the message is indeed coming from you.
-This shows how you can send a verified (signed) and encrypted message to a friend that is secure and tamper-evident[^1].
+This is useful to prove that the message is indeed coming from you[^1].
+This shows how you can send a verified (signed) and encrypted message to a friend that is secure and tamper-evident[^2].

 #### The Web of Trust
 Some important questions now need to be asked of OpenPGP compatible systems -- how sure are you that the person who sent you an encrypted message actually holds the private key that signed it?
 Or how do you know that the public key you used to encrypt an important message doesn't actually belong to an impostor?
 The point is that it's not enough to have encryption, you also need to be able to trust ownership of keys.